ClonyPDF home

 2

-Crop — The tool automatically frames your head to fit the 32–36mm chin-to-crown range within the 35x45mm canvas.
+Crop — The tool frames your head to fit the 32–36mm chin-to-crown range within the 35x45mm canvas.

 3